Any links to Amazon are affiliate links.

 This is a hard concept to teach children because it is abstract.
 One of my learning themes is “gratitude” with “thankful” as our vocabulary word.
 I always do pictures to illustrate our theme and our vocabulary word.
 Well, you can’t just pull an image off the internet that shows your child what “gratitude” or “thankful” mean.

 One of the most powerful ways to teach these abstract ideas is through your example.
 It always comes back to that.
 You are the leader on this.
-You need to express your gratitude for things.
+You need to express your gratitude for people and things in your life.
 You also need to set the precedent that everything in life is not a given.
 And even the things in life that are “givens” still deserve to be appreciated.

 You know who else deserves thank yous?
 Parents.
 Moms and Dads.
 Moms and Dads do things that are their job.
+It is a parent’s job to take care of the family.
 It is your job to provide food and shelter.
 It is your job to clean clothes.
 It is your job to get up with a sick child.
 These are all things you signed up for when you decided to be a parent.

 But isn’t a thank you nice anyway?
 Even though it is your job, your responsibility, and your obligation, don’t you love a thank you?